What is Excel consolidate?

 Step 6: Repeat step 5 for each worksheet or workbook that contains the data

-Step 7: Check boxes “top row”, “left column” and “create links to data source” (note you don’t have to tick these boxes if you don’t want labels or don’t want live links) and click the OK button.
+Step 7: Check boxes “top row”, “left column”, and “create links to data source” (note you don’t have to tick these boxes if you don’t want labels or don’t want live links) and click the OK button.

 The Excel consolidate function will still work if there are different labels in the left column.
-The key is to use labels carefully and ensure they are the same in each table (i.e. if you have a spelling mistake, or slightly different version of the label, it will treat them as separate).
+The key is to use labels carefully and ensure they are the same in each table (e.g., if you have a spelling mistake, or slightly different version of the label, it will treat them as separate).

+Thank you for reading CFI’s guide to the Excel consolidate function.
 Check out our free Excel crash course to learn more tips, tricks, and best practices in Excel.
 We’ve also developed a large library of other resources any financial analyst will find useful for their financial modeling skills, including: